-- The discharge valve is located in the engine compartment labeled HEAD DISCHARGE.
+The seacock (discharge valve) is located in the engine compartment labeled HEAD DISCHARGE.
 To open, turn the valve so that the handle is parallel to the flow of the valve.
+Note: The seacock may be fitted with a device called an "Interlock Switch" which prevents the overboard discharge switch from activating the discharge pump should the seacock be in the CLOSED position.
+See Figure J15.
+Should the pump not activate please check to see that the seacock is in the OPEN position.
+Additionally, the waste deck plate cover must be tightened securely for the overboard discharge system to operate properly.

+Figure J15: "Interlock Switch" Attached to Seacock

-The waste deck plate cover must be tightened securely for the overboard discharge system to operate. - Turn ON the overboard discharge switch which is located in the head on the switch panel.
+Turn ON the overboard discharge switch which is located on the 12VDC cabin panel.
+See Figure J16.
 Allow the discharge pump to run until the storage tank is empty.
+The sound of the pump's motor load and speed will change when the tank becomes empty.

+12VDC -

+Figure J16: Overboard Discharge Switch

-The sound of the pump's motor load and speed will change when the tank becomes empty. - 3.
-Turn the overboard discharge switch off. - Turn the head discharge valve handle to the closed position, and secure it.
+- 3. Turn the overboard discharge switch OFF. - Turn the head discharge valve handle to the closed position, and secure it.
 This thru-hull valve (seacock) must be closed to prevent water from being forced back into the system.